 Once you start tracking the digital customer analytics, what do you do with all the information you collect?

-Here is how you can implement those tools and extract the best knowledge out of them for the most effective digital customer experience management:
+Here is how you can implement those customer insight tools and extract the best knowledge out of them for the most effective digital customer experience management:

 - Website session replay- Rather than trying to recreate an error that a customer experienced, see how it happened instead with a 360-degree view of every interaction that occurred on your site during that transaction.
 What path did the customer take that they ultimately ended up with an error?
 Was it a one-time instance, or does it need a more permanent fix?
 From a customer session replay, you can identify the length of time spent on each site, the effectiveness of target ads, and how to make customer journey more straightforward overall.

 - Real-time troubleshooting- When customers call your contact center to resolve or report an issue, you don’t want your support staff spending a long time trying to find them a solution.
+As such, they need to know how to gain customer insight and how to do so quickly and efficiently.
 Access to the session replays can help your customer care representatives identify an issue faster, and figure out how it can be handled, if it cannot be solved by the support team themselves.
 By improving the efficiency of the customer service team, you will see a more satisfied and more loyal customer base- the main goal of taking steps to improve the digital customer experience.

 - Lifetime record-keeping- Many companies have different requirements for the length of time for recorded data to be saved.
 These tools make sure you can keep your data saved for as many months or years as necessary.
 This can come in handy to track trends over time, to see what adjustments worked and what didn’t, and to track overall experience performance.
 That way, even if changes were initiated but were unsuccessful, the company has record of that action and will avoid trying to duplicate the same action.